RedsXDD/neopywal.nvim/README.md

-Pywal automatically generates a file called `colors-wal.vim` in `~/.cache/wal/colors-wal.vim`, the file contains all the colors that are necessary to make a Vim/Neovim colorscheme, it looks like this:
+Pywal automatically generates a file called `colors-wal.vim` in `~/.cache/wal/colors-wal.vim`, the file contains all the colors that are necessary to make the colorscheme, it looks like this:

 ```vim
 " Special